erewok/pelecanus/README.md

 #### Getting and Setting Values

-You can also get back the value from a nested path using `get_nested_value`:
+You can retrieve the value from a nested path using `get_nested_value`:

 ```python
 >>> pelican.get_nested_value(['links', alternate', 0, 'href'])